 Ketamine, an anaesthetic medication, has gained popularity due to its promising effects in the treatment of resistant depression, bipolar disorders, anxiety disorders, and PTSD.
-Previously, it has been used as an anaesthetic medication since 1970.
+Previously, it has been mainly used as an anesthetic medication since its approval by FDA in 1970.
 Recent advances in research studies indicate ketamine can treat mental health disorders resistant to traditional medications.

 Ketamine has two enantiomers known as S-Ketamine and R-Ketamine.
 R in R-Ketamine refers to right-sided and S in S-Ketamine refers to left-sided.

 Racemic Ketamine consists of both enantiomers S-Ketamine and R-Ketamine in equal doses (1:1).
 It is interesting to know that intravenous infusion of ketamine contains both of these enantiomers.

 Racemic Ketamine and enantiomers of ketamine show distinct psychological functions.
 Antidepressant effects of ketamine may depend on the extent of psychological effects produced by different enantiomers.

 In a randomized double-blinded placebo-controlled trial Torsten Passie et al. compared the effects of (R/S)-ketamine and (S)-ketamine on the state of consciousness, psychopathology, and neurocognitive performance in healthy volunteers.
 After the initial bolus, (R/S)-Racemic Ketamine and S-Ketamine or placebo were administered intravenously to 3 groups of 10 healthy male volunteers.
 No significant difference in effects of (R/S)-Racemic Ketamine and S-Ketamine was observed.